yujiri8/yujiri.xyz/argument/tests.md

 * Questions that are the same as an earlier question

-	You might say the purpose of these is to "detect contradictory responses".
+	You might say the purpose of these is to "detect incongruous responses".
 If you do, you're an idiot.
 Why not put them all twice then?
 And what happens if someone does answer them differently?
 I don't think any of these tests point it out which they should do if it was about stopping contradictory answers.
 They just go on and, I assume, average the results.

 	The reason I put this a third time is to make sure you have the same opinion on all three of them.